Ulnar neuropathy at the elbow

 This article reviews the physiological basis of acupuncture and evaluates its applications in various neurologic disorders.
-Acupuncture is used most frequently for relief of pain.
-Claims in some of the other conditions, such as stroke, cannot be confirmed by controlled clinical trials.
-Although used in practice, acupuncture still needs to be evaluated further by well-controlled clinical trials.
+Acupuncture is most frequently used for the relief of pain.
+Claims in some other conditions, such as stroke, cannot be confirmed by controlled clinical trials.
+Although used in practice, acupuncture still needs to be further evaluated by well-controlled clinical trials.

 • Of the alternative methods, acupuncture is the one most integrated into conventional medical practice.

 • Acupuncture is widely used for the treatment of neurologic disorders, particularly for the management of painful conditions.